 Because of its double objective, being a course and an educational programme's concluding project at the same time, course coordination of the graduation project lies with the master programme's director.
-As a result, there are three people responsible for the project 15;
+As a result, there are three people responsible for the project ;

-- The programme director of IPD; Prof. dr. G.W.
-(Gerd) Kortuem - The programme director of DfI; Dr. ir.
-N. (Nynke) Tromp - The programme director of SPD; Dr. ir.
-M. (Mieke) van der Bijl-Brouwer
+- The programme director of IPD; Dr. rer. nat.
+T.D.
+(Tilman) Dingler - The programme director of DfI; Dr. R. (Roy) Bendor - The programme director of SPD; Dr. R.A.
+(Rebecca) Price